fables-tales/nemesis/spec.md

 ####Response code

-200 if the user is authenticated, otherwise 403.
+200 if the user is authenticated and a member of the college, otherwise 403.

 ####Response body